ManasGeorge/HilbertCurves/README.md

 =============

-[Hilbert Curves](http://en.wikipedia.org/wiki/Hilbert_curve) are space filling curves with the provable best loccality characteristics - for example, given a two-dimensional Hilbert curve, points that are close by on the plane will be close by on the curve as well.
+[Hilbert Curves](http://en.wikipedia.org/wiki/Hilbert_curve) are space filling curves with the provable best locality characteristics - for example, given a two-dimensional Hilbert curve, points that are close by on the plane will be close by on the curve as well.

-This is an attempt to map the RGB color space onto a 2D plane using Hilbert curves so that the transitions between colors are as smooth as posisble - that is, colors that are nearby in RGB space will be nearby picture.
+This is an attempt to map the RGB color space onto a 2D plane using Hilbert curves so that the transitions between colors are as smooth as possible - that is, colors that are nearby in RGB space will be nearby picture.

 [Hamilton's paper on the subject](https://www.cs.dal.ca/sites/default/files/technical_reports/CS-2006-07.pdf) is extremely illuminating, and was my primary source for an understanding of the